 Current source and calibration shunts: range DC supply current programmable from 10 mA to 10 A DC shunts: ranges 5 uA to 15 amps.
 DC or AC up to 20 kHz.

 Requires Five 1.5V "D" cells and two 8.4V Mercury Batteries (Two PP3 9Volt batteries in series can be substituted).

 Brief working instructions in lid

-Corroded batteries and battery compartment DC amplifier with casing removed
+Corroded batteries and battery compartment and DC amplifier with casing removed